-Smoked pulled pork Traeger style is out of this world with our dry rub recipe!
+Smoked pulled pork with dry rub on a Traeger is an amazing recipe!
 Tender fork tender pork shoulder is fabulous for tacos or sliders.
-If you loved our smoked pork steaks recipe, this shoulder uses this same dry rub.
+If you loved our smoked pork steaks recipe recipe, this shoulder uses this same dry rub.

 smoked-pulled-pork-traeger